Casinos In Louisville Kentucky: Closest One & Map

 As such, residents and visitors wanting to visit a casino to get their slot machine, craps or blackjack fix must go across the Ohio River to Indiana, where there is a major casino resort less than 10 miles away from downtown Louisville (as the crow flies).

-(Below you’ll see the drive from downtown Louisville “A” to the Horseshoe “B”.
+(Below you’ll see the drive from downtown Louisville “A” to Caesars Southern Indiana “B”.
 The brown star represents Derby City Gaming)

 Closest Casino to Louisville, KY

 Owning a virtual monopoly on the Louisville gaming market, Caesars Southern Indiana Hotel & Casino (formerly the Horseshoe), is the only casino within 50 miles of downtown Louisville, Kentucky.

 It sits on the banks of the Ohio River, next to an open field, in a pretty rural setting that is the complete opposite of the Las Vegas Strip and most other casino settings you’re probably used to.

 And while it’s just a 15 mile drive from downtown Louisville to Caesars Southern Indiana, it will take you between 20 to 30 minutes to get there, on account of the fact you’ll have to drive over the Sherman Minton Bridge into New Albany, Indiana, before traveling south along Highway 111.
 (There aren’t any closer bridges).

 Caesars Southern Indiana Hotel & Casino

 The selection of 70 table games include Blackjack, Let-it-Ride, roulette, Pai-gow, mini-baccarat and something you don’t see in Las Vegas much, craps, with 100x odds!
 Thanks to legislation, there’s also a plush sportsbook now called “The Book.”

-More my speed are the low limit hold’em and no-limit Texas hold’em games found in the Horseshoe’s 16 table poker room.
+More my speed are the low limit hold’em and no-limit Texas hold’em games found in the 16 table poker room.
 They also run satellite tournaments for World Series of Poker events.

 Hotel and Restaurants